Severe Weather Statement issued for Cattaraugus by NWS - News Break

 Severe Weather Statement issued for Cattaraugus by NWS

 Effective: 2021-05-26 13:00:00 EDT Expires: 2021-05-26 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cattaraugus A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM EDT FOR SOUTHWESTERN CATTARAUGUS COUNTY At 238 PM EDT, a severe thunderstorm was located 11 miles west of Salamanca, moving east at 45 mph.
+Target Area: Cattaraugus A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM EDT FOR SOUTHWESTERN CATTARAUGUS AND SOUTHEASTERN CHAUTAUQUA COUNTIES At 224 PM EDT, a severe thunderstorm was located near Falconer, or near Jamestown, moving east at 40 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Allegany State Park, New Albion, Conewango, Randolph, Napoli, East Randolph and Steamburg.
-This includes Interstate 86 between exits 15 and 18.
+Locations impacted include Jamestown, Allegany State Park, Falconer, Frewsburg, New Albion, Gerry, Conewango, Ellington, Randolph and Napoli.
+This includes Interstate 86 between exits 13 and 18.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov